-Harnessing data to improve water use, conservations and management.
+Harnessing data to improve water use, conservation and management.

 Monitoring water use and supply is essential for overcoming these challenges.
 Collecting data can also provide a real-time view of ecosystem health and better inform water use, conservation and management.

-The project focuses on the Columbia Basin in southeastern B.C.
+This project is focused on the Columbia Basin in southeastern B.C.
 The region has a diverse geography ranging from remote wilderness to large industrial water sites.
-Data, monitoring and water management systems from municipalities, industry, regulators and Indigenous communities are connected, and their information stored centrally and securely in the cloud.
+Data, monitoring and water management systems from municipalities, industry, regulators and Indigenous communities are connected, and their information stored centrally and securely in the Cloud.